jasmindev/jasmin-todo/README.md

 ## About the Backend Project

+In order to reinforce my NodeJS knowledge and improve myself, I first prepared a simple todolist project.
+In the backend part of the project, I used nodejs, expressjs and mongodb technologies.

+The frontend project was written by my wife with nextjs.
+The aim is to see that my backend project works with a frontend project other than postman.
+I thank her <3

 ## Getting Started

 - First, .env.example file name will be change to .env and write mongo db url